nicoboyce/nicoboycedotcom/now.md

 *This is a now page as defined [here](https://nownownow.com/about) which exists to explain what I'm up to lately.
 If you are reading this and have your own now page I'd be interested to see how you do it!*

+### October '24

+It feels like it's everything all at once right now.
+Got a new [project car](/cars/) and we're relocating, the business is just accelerating and it's hard to keep on top of what's changing.
+We're off to see the mighty Fu Manchu.
+I'm playing Jedi Survivor and watching Loudermilk again and I'm working on some sounds you'll hear very soon.

 ### September '24

 ![Us, at Prescott](/public/img/us.jpeg)